Aeastr/GlowGetter/readme.md

 GlowGetter uses a Metal layer behind the scenes to produce a glow effect by blending a rendered overlay with the underlying view content.
 The overlay is applied using a custom SwiftUI view (`GlowRenderView`), which is wrapped up inside a neat `.glow(_:)` modifier.
 This allows you to add or remove the effect in a declarative manner.

+> This implementation serves as a quick way to achieve a glow effect using a SwiftUI overlay.
+It may not be the most ideal method for high-performance or production-quality rendering.
+For optimal results in demanding scenarios, a more robust Metal-based rendering pipeline is recommended.

 ---

 ## **Acknowledgments**